How to File a Car Insurance Claim: Step-by-Step Guide for 2026

 • You'll likely pay your deductible for your own repairs

-Understanding how much your insurance goes up after an accident helps you make informed decisions about whether to file a claim for minor damage.
+Understanding how long a claim affects your rates helps you make informed decisions about whether to file a claim for minor damage.
+You should also consider whether filing a small claim is worth it before calling your insurer.

 If you're not at fault: